ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 #### How much memory shall we allocate to Ray node service ( set via ray script --memory option) ?
-Spark does not provide explicit API for getting task allowed memory, I propose:
-SPARK_WORKER_MEMORY / SPARK_WORKER_CORES * RAY_NODE_NUM_CPUS
+Spark does not provide explicit API for getting task allowed memory, SPARK_WORKER_MEMORY / SPARK_WORKER_CORES * RAY_NODE_NUM_CPUS
-But how to get SPARK_WORKER_MEMORY and SPARK_WORKER_CORES in spark task is an issue.

 #### How to make ray respect spark GPU resource scheduling ?
 In spark task, we can get GPU IDs allocated to this task, so, when launching